thlorenz/doctoc-web/README.md

 # doctoc-web

-This is the source of the [DocToc web application](http://doctoc.herokuapp.com/).
-It generates table of contents for markdown files on github.
+Generates table of contents for markdown files on github.

 ## Install